Pierre Perrault: Career

 In 1955, Perrault began writing a weekly radio show at Radio Canada.
 In 1956, he permanently left the law and began writing for Le chant des hommes, a daily Radio Canada series about folk music.

 By then, he had married archaeologist Yolande Simard, who was from the Charlevoix region, on the north shore of the St. Lawrence River.
 In 1956, with French folk singer Jacques Douai, the couple traveled through Charlevoix, interviewing locals and recording their music.
 These interviews and recordings became the basis of his weekly radio series, Au pays de Neufve-France which, in turn, was the inspiration for a CBC television series of the same name.

 On that trip through Charlevoix, Perrault had met many artists and artisans, and he pitched the National Film Board of Canada (NFB) on the idea of doing a film about them.
 The result, Master Artisans of Canada, was Perrault's first film, and it would introduce Perrault to the director, producer and cinematographer Judith Crawley, who handled the English versions of his work for the rest of his career.
 Crawley and her husband, Budge Crawley owned a film production company which employed the French director René Bonnière.
 Perrault and Bonnière came up with the idea of turning the Charlevoix interviews and recordings, and the resultant radio show scripts, into documentary shorts.
 From 1960 to 1963, the two would create 14 films, 13 of which would become the NFB (and CBC) series St. Lawrence North.

 After his next film for the NFB, the critically acclaimed Pour la suite du monde Perrault became a full-time employee of the NFB in 1965.
 He went on to create another 16 films, most relating to Quebec's culture, society and environment.
-He retired in 1996 and died three years later, survived by his wife and two children.
+He retired in 1996 and died three years later, survived by his wife Yolande Simard Perrault (1928-2019) and their two children.